Purdue-CS193/homework-0-Kabeer-890/index.md

 # Kabeer's First CS193 Homework

+### Things I Like About CS193
+- Helps me learn about tools
+- Easygoing Instructors

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for